KorfLab/gff-sql/README.md

 store it in a single table, with no relationships.
 Historically, relational database management systems (RDBMS) required one to specify the type of data for each column.
-My favorite RDBMS is SQLite, and it doesn't require specifying the columns.
-So I won't bother.
+My favorite RDBMS is SQLite, and it doesn't require specifying the columns, so I won't bother.
 This is a valid SQLite table schema.

 ```sql
 CREATE TABLE feature(